BlueBrain/nexus-web/README.md

 - `LOGO_IMG`: Url for an image to be used as Fusion logo in the Header, for example, `https://drive.boogle.com/jnsjdnsjs`
 - `LOGO_LINK`: Url for the logo, for example, `https://www.epfl.ch`
 - `FORGE_LINK`: Url for the Forge Templates button, for example, `https://some-url.hi`
-- `DATA_MODELS`: The location of the datamodels to be used in Activity lists in Workflow: `orgLabel/projectLabel`
+- `DATA_MODELS`: The location of the data models to be used in Activity lists in Workflow: `orgLabel/projectLabel`

 The following concern Plugins.
 [See how to manage plugin deployments](./docs/plugins.md)